ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

    ```
    {: pre}

-   - **Shared:** For example, to provision a {{site.data.keyword.databases-for-mongodb}} Shared Compute hosting model instance, use a command like:
+  For example, to provision a {{site.data.keyword.databases-for-mongodb}} Shared Compute hosting model instance, use a command like:

    ```sh
    ibmcloud resource service-instance-create test-database databases-for-mongodb enterprise us-south -p '{"members_host_flavor": "multitenant", "members_memory_allocation_mb": "8192"}'
    ```
    {: pre}

-   - **Isolated:** Provision a {{site.data.keyword.databases-for-mongodb}} Isolated instance with the same `"members_host_flavor"` -p parameter, setting it to the desired Isolated size.
-Available hosting sizes and their `host_flavor value` parameters are listed in [Table 2](/docs/databases-for-mongodb?topic=databases-for-mongodb-provisioning&interface=cli#host-flavor-parameter-cli).
+  Provision a {{site.data.keyword.databases-for-mongodb}} Isolated instance with the same `"members_host_flavor"` -p parameter, setting it to the desired Isolated size.
+Available hosting sizes and their `host_flavor value` parameters are listed in [Table 2](#host-flavor-parameter-cli).
 For example, `{"members_host_flavor": "b3c.4x16.encrypted"}`.
 Note that since the host flavor selection includes CPU and RAM sizes (`b3c.4x16.encrypted` is 4 CPU and 16 RAM), this request does not accept both, an Isolated size selection and separate CPU and RAM allocation selections.
    ```sh
    ibmcloud resource service-instance-create test-database databases-for-mongodb enterprise us-south -p '{"members_host_flavor": "b3c.4x16.encrypted"}'
    ```